 The story of Adam and Eve is one shared by the Abrahamic religions with slight variations.
 Some believe the entire parable is a simple myth to explain the un-explainable prior to the notion of scientific theory, some see it as a metaphor for sentience and the pitfalls of free will, while others take the story as a literal factual account of the origin of our species (and everything else in existence).

 ‘Did you eat the fruit?’
 God asked.
 ‘No’, Adam lied.
 ‘Are you sure?’
 ‘No…?’
 After a bit of back and forth, Adam finally confessed, but promptly blamed Eve for making him eat it.
-Eve differed responsibility to the bastard snake who’d tricked them both.
-Adam and Eve had the first marital dispute, which God quickly separated before evicting them from his Green House.
-After banishing ‘Man’, He posted an Angel at the entrance to Eden, with a kick-ass flaming sword.
+Eve differed responsibility to that snake jerk who’d tricked them both.
+After Adam and Eve presumably had the first marital dispute, God evicted them from his Green House.
+He then posted an Angel at the entrance to Eden, with a cool flaming sword.

 There are a few variations of this basic moralistic story in different monotheistic religions; for instance, according to the Hebrew Scriptures in the Torah, God (Yahweh) created Man AND Woman at the same time, the first woman actually being Lilith whom has often been considered to be the original lesbian.
 According to Catholicism and by extension most of Christianity, Eve was responsible for bringing Sin into the world (the concept of Original Sin was established by The Council of Nicaea in 325 CE).
-Christians also claim that Satan, the fallen angel from the Gnostic Book of Enoch, was in fact the mischievous snake.
+Many Christians also claim that Satan (the fallen angel from the Gnostic Book of Enoch), was in fact the mischievous snake.

 —The Babylonian Creation Myth